Hakimba/merkletree/README.md

 If you just want to build the library : `dune build src/merkle.a`

-### Main
-If you want to manually test the library, there is a src directory with a main, just update the main with what you want, i left a main with a some code for a context str/sha256 for MerkleTree that you can directly use.

-execute `dune exec src/main.exe`in order to execute the main.

 ### Tests

 in the "test" folder, there is a test file where unit tests and property tests are written on the Merkle tree library, instantiating it with a particular context.